ruoshan/lua-resty-jump-consistent-hash/README.md

 svr = cs:lookup(uri)   -- if the server was 127.0.0.2, then it hash 66% chance to stay the same

 ```

+## Todo
+- weight for the servers list

 ## Test
 > TODO